Smooth Generalized Interval Exchange Transformations with Wandering Intervals, from explicit Derived from pseudo-Anosov maps: Derived from pseudo-Anosov map with smooth explicit foliations

 \subsection{Perturbation of a pseudo-Anosov}

-Let $\varphi$ be a \emph{linear} pseudo-Anosov transformation on the Riemann surface $S_g$ of genus $g$.
+Let $\varphi$ be a pseudo-Anosov transformation on the Riemann surface $S_g$ of genus $g$.
 Therefore the invariant foliations of $\varphi$ can be derived from a holomorphic quadratic differential $q$ invariant by $\varphi$.
-Up to consider a cover of order two in most cases, it is not too restrictive to assume that the quadratic differential is Abelian, in other words $q=\omega^2$ so that the transition maps, of the flat structure induced by natural coordinates of $\omega$, are pure translations.
+Up to consider a cover of order two in most cases, it is not too restrictive to assume that the quadratic differential is Abelian, in other words $q=\omega^2$ so that the transition maps, of the half-translation structure induced by natural coordinates of $\omega$, are translations.
 Up to multiplying $\omega$ by a modulus one complex number, the horizontal and vertical foliations $\{\Re ( \omega) = 0 \}$ and $\{ \Im ( \omega ) = 0 \}$ are the invariant foliations of $\varphi$.
 Let $\lambda >1$ denote the stretch factor of $\varphi$.
-This stretching is assumed to correspond to the vertical measured foliation.
-The horizontal measured foliation is stretch by a factor $\lambda^{-1}$.
+This stretching is assumed to correspond to the horizontal measured foliation.
+The vertical measured foliation is stretch by a factor $\lambda^{-1}$.
 Let $\Sigma$ be the set of points where $\omega$ vanishes, and we call these points \emph{conical points}.
 We now consider the flat structure induced by $\omega$ on $S_g \smallsetminus \Sigma$, that is charts $z$ so that $\omega =\mathrm{d} z$.
-In the neighborhood of every conical point $\sigma \in \Sigma$, there exist a positive integer $n_{\sigma}$, an open set and a chart $z$ on this set such that $\omega = z^{n_{\sigma} -1} \D z$.
-The angle around $\sigma$ is then $2\pi n_{\sigma} $.
+In the neighbourhood of every conical point $\sigma \in \Sigma$, there exist an integer $n_{\sigma} >1$, an open set and a chart $z$ on this set such that $\omega = z^{n_{\sigma} -1} \D z$.
+The angle around $\sigma$ is then $2\pi n_{\sigma}$.

 Outside of these neighbourhoods of points of $\Sigma$, we set $f$ to be equal to $\varphi$.
 We now construct $f$ to be a perturbation of $\varphi$ around each $\sigma$ in $\Sigma$.